luontola/web-intro/databases.md

 )
 ```

-- check with DB Browser that the data was added
+Go add some comments to the guestbook.
+Then use DB Browser to browse the data in the `comments` table and check that the comments you just wrote were added there.

 TODO: screenshot